 - Deduplication: Alerts with the same incident key are grouped together into the same incident and do not generate multiple notifications.

-- Suppression: Alerts are filtered by the conditions set in your event rules, and those that match your criteria are suppressed and stored in PagerDuty to be available for forensics, analysis, and context.
+- Suppression: Alerts are filtered by the conditions set in your Event Orchestrations, and those that match your criteria are suppressed and stored in PagerDuty to be available for forensics, analysis, and context.
 The major difference between suppressed and deduplicated alerts is that suppressed alerts do not create incidents.
-Suppressed alerts can be viewed in the alerts list as well as the Infrastructure Health Application.
+Suppressed alerts can be viewed in the Alerts table.
+It should also be noted that suppressed alerts can be deduplicated.

 If you send an event to a service where no one is on call, the event will not create an incident.
 However, if the event is meant to be suppressed, it will still go to the service if no one is on call.